hkadakia/prep/SD/Principles.md

 ##### Ways to update cache

-**Cache-aside/Lazy loading**: Only requested data is cached. (look for entry in cache, if miss, load entry from DB, add entry to cache & return entry).
+* Cache-aside/Lazy loading: Only requested data is cached. (look for entry in cache, if miss, load entry from DB, add entry to cache & return entry).
-**Write-through:** Write to cache, store in DB, return to user.
+* Write-through: Write to cache, store in DB, return to user.
-**Write-behind/Write-back**: Write to cache, add event to q, return to user, async write to DB.
+* Write-behind/Write-back: Write to cache, add event to q, return to user, async write to DB.
-**Refresh-ahead**
+* Refresh-ahead

 #### Sharding